leandroadiazr/ArtistSearch/README.md

 # ArtistSearch
-Assesment
+# Assesment

-Networking Test Created
+# Networking Test Created,
-Updated List With ArtWork event that is not part of the assessment but is a nice functionality to have.
+# Updated List With ArtWork event that is not part of the assessment but is a nice functionality to have.